martinpiper/BombJack/README.md

 ### Input data setup

-The Z80 data write signals are mocked using a simulator pattern generator VSMDD2, this is separate to the main video schematic and the generator is are excluded from the PCB layout.
+The Z80 data write signals are mocked using a simulator pattern generator VSMDD2, this is separate to the main video schematic and the generator is excluded from the PCB layout.

-As per the original design all writes to the video hardware should be timed to coincide with the VBLANK.
+As per the original design all writes to the video hardware should be carefully timed to coincide with the VBLANK or other safe write blanking periods.
 This is because the video hardware is almost always reading the RAM during the visible portion of the frame.
 Writing to the sprite registers outside the VBLANK will especially produce nasty looking effects on the screen.
 This RAM sharing model is quite common is old arcade and console hardware.

 The original hardware has been expanded to include RAMs where the ROMs were located.
 These are addressed by an combination of EXPANSIONBUS3 to select the groups of RAMs and the EXPANSIONBUS group selector.
 It is entirely possible to write more than one group at a time by enabling multiple output bits in EXPANSIONBUS3.